prody/ProDy-website/tutorials/insty_tutorial/ensemblePDB.rst

    :scale: 60 %

 The selection can be made at different stages of analysis.
-The example below is shown how to analyse only certain frames (from 5th - 10th frame) for residues number between 10 and 30.
+The example below shows how to analyze only certain frames (from 5th to 10th frame) for residues numbers between 10 and 30.

 .. ipython:: python
    :verbatim:

-   interactionsTrajectoryNMR.calcProteinInteractionsTrajectory(atoms, start_frame=5,
-       stop_frame=10, selection='resid 10 to 30')
+   interactionsTrajectoryNMR.calcProteinInteractionsTrajectory(atoms, start_frame=5, stop_frame=10, selection='resid 10 to 30')

 .. parsed-literal::